anchor windlass

 3. Hydraulic Power.

-The Size of the Anchor Winch
+2. The Size of the Anchor Winch

-The first factor to consider when choosing a winch is the length of your boat and the total weight of the anchor rodes.
-The size of the winch is often defined based on the length of the boat, and another consideration is the anchoring environment conditions.
+The first factor to consider when choosing a winch is the length of the boat and the total weight of the anchor rodes.
+The size of the winch is often defined based on the length of the boat, and another consideration is the anchoring environment conditions in which you will be using it.
+Sometimes, a smaller boat would need a larger winch to handle the rougher conditions.
+Cause the anchoring depth and required length, size of the rope/chain will be much more than using in rivers and lakes.
+The necessary working load power will need much more.

-Depth of the Chain Locker / Anchor Well?
+3. Depth of the Chain Locker / Anchor Well?

 Lastly, don’t forget the space of the mounting area on your boat.
 Usually, vertical winch needs more space of the chain locker, horizontal windlass and drum winch need more space on the deck.